 Hulu with Live TV is a little bit expensive ($40), but it’s the best overall deal for baseball fans.

 Hulu has better local TV coverage than most cable replacement providers, so there’s a chance that you can get access to your local Fox channels through Hulu.
-Additionally, Hulu has TBS and ESPN.
+Additionally, Hulu has TBS and ESPN, so you’ll have all of the channels you need for watching MLB games in 2018.

 - ESPN: Yes